Message Counter

 Blacklist Mode

-In this mode, apollo will blacklist the given channels where the messages will not be counted.
+In this mode, Apollo will blacklist the given channels where the messages will not be counted.
 But the messages in all the other channels will be counted as usual.

 Whitelist Mode

-In this mode, apollo will whitelist the given channels where the messages will be counted.
+In this mode, Apollo will whitelist the given channels where the messages will be counted.
 But the messages in all the other channels will not be counted.

-a!messages add / a!messages remove
+/ a!messages-admin remove

 This command lets you add or removes messages for a particular user or yourself.
 Note that this feature can only used by administrators of a server.